 The first step is to create an AEM Screens project.

 Navigate to your Adobe Experience Manager (AEM) instance and click Screens.
 Alternatively, you can navigate directly from

 Click Create Screens Project to create a new Screens project.
 Enter the title as DemoScreens and click Save.

 Once you create the project, it brings you back to the Screens Project home page.
 You can now select your project.
 In a project, there are five different folders titled Applications, Channels, Devices, Locations, and Schedules.

-Once you have your project in place, you need to create a new channel where you manage the content.
+Once you have created your AEM Screens project, you need to create a new channel where you manage the content.